ticofab/blog/content/tech/2020-04-11-planned-learning/index.md

 * Read *[Stream Processing With Apache Spark](http://shop.oreilly.com/product/0636920047568.do)* by [Gerard Maas](https://twitter.com/maasg) ~~(if it arrives in time)~~ *(it arrived in time!)*
 * ✅ ~~Watch three videos from the [Codemotion DeepLearningConf 2020](https://events.codemotion.com/conferences/online/2020/deep-learning/).~~
 * Spend two hours experimenting with [ZIO](https://twitter.com/zioscala).
-* Read *[The Caves Of Steel](https://en.wikipedia.org/wiki/The_Caves_of_Steel)* by Isaac Asimov, kindly lent to me by [Lorenzo](https://twitter.com/lorenzograndi4).
+* ✅ ~~Read *[The Caves Of Steel](https://en.wikipedia.org/wiki/The_Caves_of_Steel)* by Isaac Asimov, kindly lent to me by [Lorenzo](https://twitter.com/lorenzograndi4).~~
-* Spend one hour learning how [Paw](paw.cloud) works (after buying it years ago).
+* ✅ ~~Spend one hour learning how [Paw](paw.cloud) works (after buying it years ago).~~
 * Build my mechanical keyboard (or throw it away).
 * ✅ ~~Watch [Mary Grygleski](https://twitter.com/mgrygles) and [Oleh Dokuka](https://twitter.com/OlehDokuka)'s talk about [Packman, ML and Reactive Streams](https://youtu.be/NpkmmorXSYg?t=5980)!~~

+**UPDATE 3rd and 4th July 2020**: Moving days.
+But I managed to finish the Isaac Asimov book.

+**UPDATE 2st of July 2020**: Again not much from this list - I've been packing all day, calling utility providers, renting a van for the move and so forth.
+At the end of the day I did one guitar lesson and a mindful session before going to bed.

+**UPDATE 1st of July 2020**: Not much as we got the jey to our new apartment and I got busy with that.
+But I managed to do the [Paw](paw.cloud) tutorial and test it in conjunction with my little side project.

+**UPDATE 30th of June 2020**: One more guitar lesson (getting tougher!), worked a lot on the little project with Akka & Scala.

+**UPDATE 27th, 28th and 29th of June 2020**: Ahead with the guitar course, worked full steam on my little stealth project with Akka & Scala.
+Started reading *[The Caves Of Steel](https://en.wikipedia.org/wiki/The_Caves_of_Steel)* by Isaac Asimov.

 **UPDATE 26th of June 2020**: Watched videos from the [Codemotion DeepLearningConf 2020](https://events.codemotion.com/conferences/online/2020/deep-learning/).
 Either terrible quality (unreadable slides) or matters too complicated for me.
 Went ahead with the guitar lessons in the morning.
+Wathed the talk about Pacman, AI and Reactive Streams by [Mary Grygleski](https://twitter.com/mgrygles) and [Oleh Dokuka](https://twitter.com/OlehDokuka).

 **UPDATE 25th of June 2020**: Completed the Akka course on [Lightbend Academy](https://academy.lightbend.com), and added two more!
 Added videos to watch from the [Codemotion DeepLearningConf 2020](https://events.codemotion.com/conferences/online/2020/deep-learning/).
 One guitar lesson done.